programminghistorian/ph-submissions/lessons/intro-to-twitterbots.md

 {% include figure.html filename="bot-lesson-editor.png" caption="The Tracery Editor at Brightspiral.com" %}

 The dropdown menu at the top-left, marked 'tinygrammar', has some other example grammars that one can explore; they show just how complicated Tracery can become.
 For the time being, remain with 'tinygrammar'.
 One of the nice things about this editor is that you can press the 'show colors' button, which will color code each symbol and its rules, color-coding the generated text so that you can see which element belongs to what symbol.

-If you double-click on a symbol in the default grammar ('name' or 'occupation') and hit your delete key, you will remove the symbol from the grammar.
+If you double-click on a symbol in the default grammar (`name` or `occupation`) and hit your delete key, you will remove the symbol from the grammar.
 Do so for 'name' and 'occupation', leaving only 'origin'.
 Now, add a new symbol by clicking on the 'new symbol' button.
 Click on the name (`symbol1`) and rename it `being`.
 Click the `+` sign and add some of our rules above.
 Repeat for a new symbol called `placewhere`.

 As you do that, the editor will flash an error message at the top right, 'ERROR: symbol 'name' not found in tinygrammar'.
 This is because we deleted `name`, but the symbol `origin` has as one of its rules the symbol `name`!
 This is interesting: it shows us that we can _nest_ symbols within rules.
 The other interesting thing here is that `origin` is a special symbol.
 It's the one from which the text is ultimately generated (the grammar is _flattened_ here).
 So let's change the `origin` symbol's rule so that _plantpotbot_ may speak.
 (When you reference another symbol within a rule, you wrap it with `#` marks, so this should read: `#being# #placewhere#`).